jackalope-code/example-portfolio-2025/README.md

     - Prevent over scrolling.
 Footer should always stick to the bottom of the content, but not be sticky.
     - Add contact info with styling that could be worked from a CRM
 - Improve nav bar
+    - Optimize for mobile (switch to hamburger menu with media queries)
 - Improve home page
     - Add hero section to start
     - Add other sections